 Highlighting this, The Australian’s Ben Packham stated, “Australia has a potent strategy to fill gaps in the nation’s defence preparedness in the next decade.
 It can be summed up in three words: ‘The United States’.

 “Under the plan, which has been hiding in plain sight for years, more US bombers will operate from Australia’s northern bases, including nuclear-capable B-52s.
-More US fighter jets and hi-tech surveillance aircraft will also fly missions from the Top End, while US Army amphibious units will join annual deployments of US marines that are now in their 13th year,” he stated further.
+More US fighter jets and high-tech surveillance aircraft will also fly missions from the Top End, while US Army amphibious units will join annual deployments of US marines that are now in their 13th year,” he stated further.

 As Packham stated, the expansion of this longstanding rotational US presence is neither unusual, nor unexpected as Beijing, in particular, continues to challenge the regional and global order as well as accelerating efforts to coerce neighbours including Taiwan and the Philippines.